t-karasova/grs-samples-python/tutorial_filtering.md

 ## Let's get started

-The filtering in Retail Service is a powerful and convenient search feature, it serves you to fine tune the search request according to your or your customer's needs.
+The filtering in Retail Service is a powerful and convenient search feature.
+It serves you to fine tune the search request according to your or your customer's needs.

 - You can filter by single or multiple fields.
-- You can filter by textual or numerical fields, or both
+- You can filter by textual or numerical fields or both.
-- You can use expression language for constructing a predicate for each field
+- You can use expression language for constructing a predicate for each field.
-- You can combine different expressions with logical operators
+- You can combine different expressions with logical operators.

-See, the posibilities are impresive.
+See, the posibilities are impressive.

-Lets try them.
+Let's try them.

 **Time to complete**: About 4 minutes